Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/tools.md

 ### Usage in Matlab

-First create a FemtoAPIProcessingobject as described  here(API2-A-1448161761).
+First create a FemtoAPIProcessingobject as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 You can use it the same way as described above:

 result = femtoapiObj.getStatus(commandID)